 As interest in machiya has grown, many more are being converted into stylish cafes and shops, as well as guesthouses.
 Great food, quaint bars, handicrafts, traditional sweets, fashionable clothing boutiques, or something completely unexpected await you here.

-Plan on spending half a day exploring the Naramachi area, including Gangoji Temple , Koshi-no-Ie Residence (Naramachi Lattice House), Nara Craft Museum, Sarusawa-no-ike Pond, and a few shops.
+Plan on spending half a day exploring the Naramachi area, including Gangoji Temple , Naramachi Nigiwai-no-le, Koshi-no-Ie Residence, Nara Craft Museum, Sarusawa-no-ike Pond, and a few shops.
 Combine it with a visit to Nara Park , Todaiji Temple , Kasuga Taisha Shrine and Kofukuji Temple for a full day of Nara sightseeing.

 * The information on this page may be subject to change due to COVID-19.